uplusware/heaphttpd/README.md

 # niuhttpd
 C++ web server framework

-Support API, CGI/FastCGI, PHP/PHP-FPM and WebSocket
+Support API, CGI/FastCGI, PHP/PHP-FPM, WebSocket and MySQL and MongoDB

 Please refer the code sample in api, cgi and ws direcory for the 2ndary development.
 * Run release.sh to generate the intsallation files package